novus/nvd3/README.md

 * Fixes like 20 small bugs...
 I lost track of what.
 * Fixed the notorious slowness of line charts and scatter plots on chrome
 * Combined the scatterChart and scatterChartWithLines models
-* Combined the barChartWithLinePlusFocus and barChartWithLine models.
+* Combined the linePlusBarChart and linePlusBarChartWithFocus models.
 * renamed some of the options (see the new documentation for what options are available for each chart)
 * Completed the migration of the option functions to an object format which allows the generation of the documentation in an automated way.
 Not everything has a description yet, but check it out!